 - The store offers standard delivery options: 14-day delivery to the USA (with ePacket) and 30+ days delivery to other countries (China Post).

-- The website is in English and has never been translated into other languages.
+- His website is in English and has never been translated into other languages.

-- The website support is only in English as well.
+- The website support is also offered in English only.

 - The majority of traffic comes from Facebook Advertising.

 Quick note: a conversion rate is the % of visitors to your site who make a purchase.
 For the purpose of this dropshipping USA case study, you can calculate it by dividing the number of sales by the number of visitors.